 Board Nominations

 Our community is loved and led by 14 community leaders—our Advisory Board—who are responsible for our strategic direction and business affairs.
-Each spring, we fill open board seats through the process of nomination.
-We invite you to nominate someone (perhaps yourself) who has the capacity, competency, character, and commitment to help take our story further.
-We don’t have many prerequisites for nominations, but there are three we want to be clear about:
+Each spring, we fill open board seats through the process of nomination—this year there are three spots opening up.
+We invite you to nominate someone (perhaps yourself!) who has the capacity, competency, character, and commitment to help The Table step into its next chapter.

 Prerequisites for Nomination

-1. Nominees must be a member (or become a member), and thus commit to the Four Is that ensure the health, well-being, and wholeness of our community.
+1. Nominees must affirm our values and be committed to the health, wellbeing, and wholeness of our community.

-All nominations are welcomed but know that one of our prioritized aims is to have a diversity of people around the table, representative of the diversity of the people in our community.
+All nominations are welcome, but one of our priorities is to have a diversity of people on the board, representative of the diversity of the people in our community.
 We take seriously the work of inclusivity, and that starts in the places decisions are made.

 Board FAQs